A vibrant mixed use, sustainable and intergenerational community hub.

 The building is organised around a landscaped courtyard, this helps to create a sense of community and aids wayfinding around a central focus.
 The provision of high-quality communal space assists residents in meeting new friends and helps to tackle loneliness.
 Open gallery circulation enables views into the communal space from all levels.
 The adjacent section highlights where the HAPPI principles have been considered in the layout and form.

 It is our responsibility to ensure our designs respond to the complex environmental and social challenges we now face whilst creating innovative and attractive spaces for residents, tenants and visitors to enjoy.
-For the Vassall Centre, this means the delivery of a vibrant community hub as a new home for charities and social enterprises alike.
+For the Vassall Centre, this means the delivery of a vibrant community hub as a new home for charities and social enterprises alike."

 David Perkin, Project Director